bmartinslx/Omnifood/content.md

 [Photos of customers included]

 Inexpensive, healthy and great-tasting meals, without even having to order manually!
 It feels truly magical.
-(Dave Bryson) The AI algorithm is crazy good, it chooses the right meals for me every time.
+(Dave Bryson)✅ The AI algorithm is crazy good, it chooses the right meals for me every time.
 It's amazing not to worry about food anymore!
-(Ben Hadley)
+(Ben Hadley)✅
 Omnifood is a life saver!
 I just started a company, so there's no time for cooking.
 I couldn't live without my daily meals now!
-(Steve Miller)
+(Steve Miller)✅
 I got Omnifood for the whole family, and it frees up so much time!
 Plus, everything is organic and vegan and without plastic.
-(Hannah Smith)
+(Hannah Smith)✅

-### Section with logos of featured publications [see images]
+### Section with logos of featured publications [see images]✅

-### Contact information
+### Contact information✅

-Address: 623 Harrison St., 2nd Floor, San Francisco, CA 94107
+Address: 623 Harrison St., 2nd Floor, San Francisco, CA 94107✅
-Phone: 415-201-6370
+Phone: 415-201-6370.✅
-Email: hello@omnifood.com
+Email: hello@omnifood.com ✅

 Social profiles: instagram, facebook, twitter [links to them not available yet]